 Safety and side effects

-Transcutaneous vagus nerve stimulation (tVNS) is generally considered pretty safe when used as it should be.
-Meaning, not exceeding its recommended time of use, using it on the recommended parts of the body, and listening to your body responses.
-But, like anything, there can be a few side effects.
+Transcutaneous vagus nerve stimulation (tVNS) is generally considered safe when used as it should be, meaning, adhering to the instructions that are specific to each device, not exceeding the recommended session duration and frequency of use, and using it at the recommended stimulation site.
+But, like anything, there can be some side effects.
 Some might feel slight discomfort in the place of application or a slight headache.

 FAQ